 Shawnte Hardin is facing numerous felony charges, including one count of engaging in a pattern of corrupt activity, three counts of records tampering, and eight counts of abuse of a corpse.
 Hardin has operated businesses in Lucas, Cuyahoga, Summit and Franklin counties since at least 2019.

-The Ohio Bureau of Criminal Investigation recently removed two bodies from a building in Columbus Hardin was using for makeshift funeral services, according to the Ohio Attorney General's Office.
+The Ohio Bureau of Criminal Investigation recently removed two bodies from a building in Columbus that Hardin was using for makeshift funeral services, according to the Ohio Attorney General's Office.

 The full list of charges against Hardin:

 - One count of engaging in a pattern of corrupt activity, a first-degree felony.

 - Three counts of tampering with records, third-degree felonies.

 - One count of theft, a fourth-degree felony.

 - Eight counts of abuse of a corpse, all fifth-degree felonies.

 - Five counts of failure to file taxes, all fifth-degree felonies.